uuuuuvika/bingo-fever/README.md

 - Fork this repo
 - Clone this repo

-This app allows you to create a bingo board of any size by changing the ROWS and COLUMNS constants in the ```shell $ App.js``` file.
+This app allows you to create a bingo board of any size by changing the ROWS and COLUMNS constants in the ```App.js``` file.
 Depending on the size of your grid, you might want to adjust the height and width of CSS grid a bit to fit your needs.